mrbusche/matthewbusche.com/_posts/2015-07-02-websphere-unable-to-check-if-application-exists.md

   - websphere
 ---

-I&#8217;m still fairly new to Websphere, but this seemed like a pretty common problem someone would have and I couldn&#8217;t find anything that properly explained the issue to me.
+I'm still fairly new to Websphere, but this seemed like a pretty common problem someone would have and I couldn't find anything that properly explained the issue to me.
 I was running into an issue where WebSphere kept saying it was unable to check if application exists when it was being deployed.
 I thought initially this was a permissions problem, so I fooled around with permissions but had the same issue.
 If you scroll down a ways on the stack trace it says

 > insufficient or empty credentials

 I double checked my configuration in Hudson/Jenkins and testing the connection worked fine, so I continued searching for other solutions.
 There are literally 3 search results on google for &#8220;unable to check if application exists&#8221; and 0 results on bing.
 Most of the other articles I found offered no help.
 Eventually I circled back around and decided to look at the access level my user had in WebSphere.
-Turns out it wasn&#8217;t listed as a user!
-I&#8217;m still not sure how testing the connection in Hudson worked but I wasn&#8217;t listed as a user in WebSphere.
-I checked this half a dozen times just to make sure I wasn&#8217;t mistaken.
+Turns out it wasn't listed as a user!
+I'm still not sure how testing the connection in Hudson worked but I wasn't listed as a user in WebSphere.
+I checked this half a dozen times just to make sure I wasn't mistaken.

 To add a user in WebSphere